Demjanov rearrangement: Uses

 The Demjanov rearrangement is a method to produce a 1-carbon ring enlargement in four, five or six membered rings.
 The resulting five, six, and seven-membered rings can then be used in further synthetic reactions.

 It has been shown that the Demjanov reaction is susceptible to regioselectivity.
 One example of this is a study conducted by D. Fattori looking at the regioselectivity of the Demjanov rearrangement in one-carbon enlargements of naked sugars.
 It showed that when an exo methylamine underwent Demjanov nitrous acid deamination, ring enlargement was not produced.

 However, when the endo methylamine underwent the same conditions, a mixture of rearranged alcohols were produced.

 Problems

 This rearrangement also leads to a substituted, but not expanded, byproduct.
 Thus it can be difficult to isolate the two products and acquire the desired yield.
 Also, stereoisomers are produced depending on the direction of addition of the water molecule and other molecules may be produced depending on rearrangements.

 Variations

 Tiffeneau-Demjanov rearrangement

 The Tiffeneau-Demjanov rearrangement (after Marc Tiffeneau and Nikolai Demjanov) is a variation of the Demjanov rearrangement, which involves both a ring expansion and the production of a ketone by using sodium nitrite and hydrogen cation.
 Using the Tiffeneau-Demjanov reaction is often advantageous as, while there are rearrangements possible in the products, the reactant always undergoes ring enlargement.
 As in the Demjanov rearrangement, products illustrate regioselectivity in the reaction.
 Migratory aptitudes of functional groups dictate rearrangement products.

 Use of diazomethane

-Diazomethane also produces ring enlargement, and its reaction is mechanistically similar to the Tiffeneau-Demjanov rearrangement.
+Diazomethane can also perform ring enlargement in the Büchner–Curtius–Schlotterbeck reaction.